NNPC committed to FG’s 2060 net zero plans, Kyari tells US

-Earlier, the Permanent Secretary, Ministry of Petroleum Resources, Ambassador Gabriel Aduda described the US as a strong partner of Nigeria in its quest to move towards a greener energy with its energy transition agenda.
+Earlier in his remarks, the Permanent Secretary, Ministry of Petroleum Resources, Ambassador Gabriel Aduda, described the US as a strong partner of Nigeria in its quest to move towards a greener energy with its energy transition agenda.

 He said Nigeria was ready to collaborate with the international community to ensure a safer world and cleaner energy for the globe.